terrier-org/terrier-core/doc/terrier_develop.md

 Testing Terrier
 ---------------

-Terrier now has many JUnit test classes, located into the `src/test` folder.
-In particular, JUnit tests are now provided for a great many of the classes in Terrier, including (but not limited to) indexers, tokenisation, retrieval, query parsing, compression, and evaluation.
+Terrier has many JUnit test classes, located into the `modules/tests/src/test/java` folder.
+In particular, JUnit tests are provided for a great many of the classes in Terrier, including (but not limited to) indexers, tokenisation, retrieval, query parsing, compression, and evaluation.

 In addition, there are JUnit-based end-to-end tests that ensure that the expected results are obtained from a small (22 document) corpus consisting of Shakespeare’s play, the Merchant of Venice.
 The end-to-end tests test all indexers, as well as retrieval functionality behaves as expected.
 The corpus, test topics and relevance assessments are located in `share/tests/shakespeare`.
 Running the unit and Shakespeare end-to-end tests takes about 5 minutes, and can be performed from the command line using the Maven `test` target.